From Cache

 Explore the Hiking Trails: There are several short walks and hikes around the Mendenhall Glacier.

-Steep Creek Trail: With raised boardwalks and and paved trails, this one is great for the entire family.
+Steep Creek Trail: With raised boardwalks and paved trails, this one is great for the entire family.
 It’s also the best trail to observe wildlife, including bears, in the area!
-Because of the trails proximity to salmon running grounds, bears are often seen.
+Because of the trail's proximity to salmon running grounds, bears are often seen.
 This ¼ mile trail is a quick adventure that you don’t want to miss!

 Related Tours